 DOL also designated Significant Workforce Solutions Offices.
 These Workforce Solutions Offices have MSFW populations that account for 10 percent or more of annual participants or reportable individuals in the workforce area as well as those included due to special circumstances such as an estimated large number of MSFWs in the workforce area.

-Refer to the for additional information.
+Refer to the Migrant Seasonal Farmworker Guide for additional information.

 D-300: Priority of Service